 The wine itself should take up most of the space in the basket, as it’s the most important component.

-This type of basket is ideal for someone who is already familiar with Champagne or for whom wine is always the star of the show.
+This type of basket is ideal for someone already familiar with Champagne or for whom wine is always the star of the show.
 This no-frills basket is more practical than festive.
 It contains all of the gifts you need to enjoy fine Champagne from the comfort of your home.

 Another option is to create a gift basket centered around perfect food pairings.
 This is a great gift for people who think of themselves as foodies or for anyone on your gift list who wants to learn more about pairing wine with food.
 Your goal is to create a complete, restaurant-quality tasting experience in a single basket.